ledongthuc/goterators/README.md

    - [some](#some)
    - [flat](#flat)

- - API and functions are inspired from Rust and Javascript.
+ - The API and functions are inspired by Rust and Javascript.

 # Requirement